 Ease of Selling

-Gold bullion offers greater liquidity and ease of selling compared to gold jewelry due to the straightforward nature of bullion transactions, which align closely with spot market prices.
+Gold bullion offers greater liquidity and ease of selling than gold jewelry due to the straightforward nature of bullion transactions, which align closely with spot market prices.

 A well-crafted gold investment strategy often emphasizes the liquidity of gold bullion for several reasons: